zetifinance/main-website-2023-fork/content/pages/future-of-finance.md

   - type: text
     main:
       rich_editor: >-
-        #### **Businesses are caught between a rock and a hard place, needing to
+        **W﻿ritten by Chris Stokel-Walker**

-        update vehicle fleets while facing eyewatering costs for new EVs.
+        #### **Businesses are caught between a rock and a hard place, needing to update vehicle fleets while facing eyewatering costs for new EVs.
 That’s where an investment opportunity lies.**

         The green revolution is gathering pace – and quickly.
 Climate and clean and green tech is a booming market, with more than [$495 billion invested in the sector in 2022](https://www.statista.com/statistics/186807/worldwide-investment-in-sustainable-energy-since-2004/) – a number reaching new records every year.